ClintH/kattegat/ANALYTICS.md

 # Google Analytics

-Using a tool like Google Analytics (GA) can be a useful way of tracking how a prototype is used.
+A tool like Google Analytics (GA) can be a useful to tracking how a prototype is used.

 # 1. Sign up